- Oxford is home to around 5,300 businesses providing 133,000 jobs.

 - The city has a large number of people employed in universities and the public sector, but also has significant jobs in other sectors including publishing, tourism, hospitality and a growing hi-tech sector fuelled by the highly-qualified workforce.
 For additional details, please visit our labour market and major employers pages.

 - There is a high level of commuting in to the city.
 According to the 2011 Census 100,000 people had their main job in Oxford – 46,000 of them lived outside the city.

 - Oxford is the tourism gateway to the rest of Oxfordshire.
-We attract approximately 7 million visitors per year, generating £780 million of income for local Oxford businesses.
+We attract approximately 7 million day time and staying visitors per year, generating £780 million of income for local Oxford businesses.
 In terms of overseas visitors to the UK, Oxford is the seventh most visited city for staying visits.

 - The number of people unemployed is different to the number of people claiming JSA or UC – as some unemployed people choose not to claim or are not eligible to claim.
 The most recent estimate of Oxford's unemployment rate is 3.7% for the period Apr 2014–Mar 2015; this is (statistically) significantly below the national average of 6.0%.